 Arrange the flowers and the leaves into their correct position.
 Refer to Video at 14:01

 I’m going to make the next blossom spray for my branch.
 Again, I’ve got a closed blossom and the rest at various stages of being open.

 This time I’ve put two in the center and the other blossoms slightly lower around them.
-I’m pressing all the stems together, so they don’t move while I wind the stems slowly into the florist’s tape.
+I’m pressing all the stems together so they don’t move while I wind the stems slowly into the florist’s tape.
 Refer to Video at 15:16

-With the veins facing the blossoms, I’m placing four small leaves around the flowers, then four large leaves slightly lower and in between the small ones.
-Pressing the stems onto the blossom stem, so they don’t move, and with a short length of florist’s tape, I’m attaching them to the main stem.
+With the veins facing the blossoms, I’m placing four small leaves around the flowers, then four large leaves slightly lower and between the small ones.
+Pressing the stems onto the blossom stem so they don’t move, and with a short length of florist’s tape, I’m attaching them to the main stem.

-I’m going to assemble the third bunch of blossoms and leaves in the same way as I did the first two.
+I will assemble the third bunch of blossoms and leaves in the same way as I did the first two.